sirech/talk-humane-on-call-alerting/presentation.md

 ???

-- picture a slack channel with a neverending scrolling list of alerts
+- picture a slack channel with a never-ending scrolling list of alerts

 ---